Housing Office Room Furnishings

-All of our beds are moveable and bunkable, and they accommodate our 80" x 36" mattresses (extra-long twins).
+All of our beds are moveable and bunkable, and they accommodate our 80" x 36" mattresses (aka extra-long twins).
 For students' safety, these structures should not be placed on other pieces of furniture or propped off the ground to increase their height.

 Our solid-maple and oak beds may look similar, but they actually require different methods to assemble and disassemble.
 For your safety and to prevent damage to college property, be sure to assemble and disassemble with care.
 A socket wrench with a 1/2" head is needed to disassemble our beds in Armington.
 The rest of campus, and the Ocean View Apartments, have beds which can be adjusted without tools.
-We have specific guidelines and instructions for adjusting and disassembling these tool-less beds to prevent injury and damage.
+Students may ask their Resident Assistants for information about adjusting and disassembling these tool-less beds to prevent injury and damage.